lamastex/scalable-data-science/actions/scripts/introduction.md

 # Introduction

-A total of 13 PhD Student Groups did Projects of their choosing in Scalable Data Science and Distributed Machine Learning, a mandatory as well as elective course of The WASP Graduate School AI-track in 2022-2023.
+A total of 42 PhD students in 13 groups did projects of their choosing in Scalable Data Science and Distributed Machine Learning, a mandatory as well as elective course of The WASP Graduate School in 2022-2023.
 See [ScaDaMaLe Course Pathways](https://lamastex.github.io/ScaDaMaLe/) to appreciate the pre-requisite modules 000_1 through 000_9 for the union of all 13 projects.

-Best Group Project: The Group Project **TBD** by **TBC** won the Best Group-Project Prize on the basis of peer-review.
+## The Best Student Group Projects on the basis of peer-review and industrial feed-back are:

+- Group 5 on *Scalable Bayesian optimization with distributed Gaussian processes and deep kernel learning* (academic-track)
+  - Carl Hvarfner, Lund University
+  - Leonard Papenmeier, Lund University
+  - Manu Upadhyaya, Lund University
+- Group 9 on  *Predicting the load in wireless networks* (industry-track)
+  - Sofia Ek, Department of Information Technology, Uppsala University
+  - Oscar Stenhammar, Network and System Engineering, KTH and Ericsson

 # Table of Contents